ihesinuloisreal/100DaysOfCode/README.md

 4. Error Handling

 # Day 10: 23rd April
 React Fragments.
 Fragments lets us group a list of children element without adding extra node to the DOM.
-React fragment can take in key attribute. react.fragment can be replace with an empty tag. <></>
+React fragment can take in key attribute. react.fragment can be replace with an empty tag. <></> but this empty tag can not take in key attribute

-# Day :
+# Day 11: 24th April
+Pure components. we can create a component in react by extending the PureCompent class.
+The pure Component implements the shouldComponentUpdate() with Shalow props and state comparison, it test the previouse props and state with the current one to see if there is any change.
+Shalow Comparison can be studied with respect to premitive and complex types.
+But it is best practise to use regular componet always.

 # Day :